Why the Range Rover P38a deserves space in your garage

-That's a question often repeated to myself while stuck at the side of the road, weeping in the local garage when presented with yet another invoice, or in a car park sorting out the latest in a long line of maladies upon living with the unloved child of the BMW wars at Land Rover.
+There is one question often repeated to myself while stuck at the side of the road, weeping in the local garage when presented with yet another invoice, or in a car park sorting out the latest in a long line of maladies.
+Upon living with the unloved child of the BMW wars at Land Rover, my mind screams out 'For the love of God.
+Why did I buy a P38a Range Rover?'

 I’m no stranger to the world of the four-wheel drive, having ridden in the back of long-wheelbase military Land Rover Series IIIs throughout army training, rattled around in various Defenders, owned a 2.5 V6 Freelander and even experienced the underwhelming Vauxhall Frontera ‘Sport’.